whosonfirst/go-whosonfirst-libpostal/docs/index.md

 ]
 ```

-By default both [libpostal](https://github.com/openvenues/libpostal) and the libpostal API return results a list of dictionaries, each containing a `label` and `value` key.
+By default both [Libpostal](https://github.com/openvenues/libpostal) and the Libpostal API return results a list of dictionaries, each containing a `label` and `value` key.
 This is because...

 |parameter|value|
 | :--- | :--- |